SYK-08/facefusion/README.md

 Installation
 ------------

-Be aware, the installation needs technical skills and is not for beginners.
-Please do not open platform and installation related issues on GitHub.
+Be aware, that the installation needs technical skills and is not for beginners.
+Please do not open platform and installation-related issues on GitHub.
 We have a very helpful [Discord](https://join.facefusion.io) community that will guide you to install FaceFusion.

-[Basic](https://docs.facefusion.io/installation/basic) - It is more likely to work on your computer, but will be quite slow
+[Basic](https://docs.facefusion.io/installation/basic) - It is more likely to work on your computer but will be quite slow

 [Acceleration](https://docs.facefusion.io/installation/acceleration) - Unleash the full potential of your CPU and GPU